 Ontario exports set to expand on accelerating U.S. recovery: EDC

-Canadian and American dollars are pictured.
+Canadian and American dollars are pictured in this file photograph.
 (The Canadian Press/Paul Chiasson)

 The Associated Press